 One important takeaway from the CDC study is that players and parents alike are unaware of the symptoms of a concussion.
 And in some cases, coaches were unable to identify risk factors.

 Parents and players are the first lines of defense.
-While there is worry that a player will lose playing time that might affect college team acceptance, no one should ignore the signs of a concussion.
+While there is a worry that a player will lose playing time that might affect college team acceptance, no one should ignore the signs of a concussion.

 Common symptoms of a concussion include: